 Just as there’s no such thing as “brain injury law,” there’s no such thing as “spinal cord injury law.”
 The applicable law depends on the circumstances of the injury, not the size of the damage caused.
 If someone experiences a few days of back soreness after a fender bender, the same law applies to their claim as if they had been rendered quadriplegic in a passenger van rollover.
 If a hospital negligently fails to check on bedpans often enough and causes a mess, the same law applies as if the intensive care unit failed to recognize autonomic dysreflexia and treat it with anti-hypertensives and patient movement.
+(For more about spinal surgery malpractice, click the link.)

-The law for spinal cord injury lawsuits and back injury cases is the same as for every other personal injury case — what makes them different is the intensity and cost of the litigation.
+Thus, law for spinal cord injury (“SCI”) lawsuits and back injury cases is the same as for every other personal injury case — what makes them different is the intensity and cost of the litigation.
 SCI lawsuits are high stakes cases.
 The damages inflicted are extraordinary, the injuries life-changing, the future treatment and rehabilitation expensive.
 The insurance companies know that, and so they fight tooth-and-nail to limit the plaintiff’s compensation or deny them recovery entirely.

 A “spinal cord injury lawyer” is thus no different from your ordinary automobile accident, workplace injury, premises liability, or personal injury attorney, except for one thing: their skill, perseverance, and dedication, including their willingness and ability to pay hundreds of thousands of dollars in litigation costs (like hiring experts and investigators, conducting tests, deposing witnesses, examining electronic evidence, et cetera) to put together the very best case for a judge and jury.
+Our Philadelphia spinal injury lawyers have handled everything from trucking accidents, to workplace injuries, to defective spinal implants, and we focus our practice on catastrophic injuries, so that other cases don’t take time or attention away from our seriously injured clients.

 The Causes Of Paralysis and Spinal Cord Injuries